Installing the Module¶

 Import-Module -Name VMware.CloudFoundation.Reporting

-Prerequisite for module install on Linux Machine
+Prerequisite for module installation on Linux.

 mkdir /home/modules